corde177/corde177/README.md

 ### I´m Cordeiro Luís, Web Developer!

-- 🔭  I am currently a final year student of the Computer Engineering course. [uan](https://uan.ao/).
+- 🔭  Currently only a finalist student of the computer engineering course at [uan](https://uan.ao/).
 - 📖  Currently learning: React.js, React Native and Node.Js
 - 📫  How to reach me: [Gmail](mailto:cordeiroluisff@gmail.com)